Black Friday Sale!

 • Streaming an event or conference with music and multiple speakers

 If you don’t have multiple audio inputs, you probably don’t need an audio mixer.
 You can get an audio interface instead.
-But if you do plan to host a stream or broadcast an event that requires more than two audio sources, an audio mixer will help you control your sound.
+But if you do plan to host a stream or broadcast an event that requires more than three or four audio sources, an audio mixer will help you control your sound.

 Audio mixers work seamlessly with streaming software.
 If you’re using it for your live videos, you shouldn’t need to download separate Digital Audio Workstation (DAW) software to adjust your audio.